Go (programming language): Reception

 The interface system, and the deliberate omission of inheritance, were praised by Michele Simionato, who likened these characteristics to those of Standard ML, calling it "a shame that no popular language has followed [this] particular route".

 Dave Astels at Engine Yard wrote in 2009:

 Go was named Programming Language of the Year by the TIOBE Programming Community Index in its first year, 2009, for having a larger 12-month increase in popularity (in only 2 months, after its introduction in November) than any other language that year, and reached 13th place by January 2010, surpassing established languages like Pascal.
 By June 2015, its ranking had dropped to below 50th in the index, placing it lower than COBOL and Fortran.
 But as of January 2017, its ranking had surged to 13th, indicating significant growth in popularity and adoption.
-Go was awarded TIOBE programming language of the year 2016.
+Go was again awarded TIOBE Programming Language of the Year in 2016.